-Yes, let's get this most obvious one out of the way.
-Opportunities for snow sports exist in both islands.
 In the North Island you can head for the centre; to Mt Ruapehu.
-There are two commercial ski fields there; Turoa and Whakapapa.
+There are two commercial ski fields there: Turoa and Whakapapa.
 Both offer a range of options for experienced and novice skiers alike.
 But it's the South Island where there are many more choices.
 Head to Mt.
 Hutt from Christchurch, or Coronet Peak from Queenstown.
-For even more ideas read our 8 Extraordinary Snow Experiences out of Queenstown article.

-Winter is the time to view the Southern Lights, Aurora Australis.
-You need to head south, and wait for perfect conditions, as they don't appear to a schedule.
+Winter is the best time to view the Southern Lights, Aurora Australis.
+However, you need to head south, and wait for perfect conditions, as they don't appear to a schedule.
 The most likely spots are Stewart Island, The Catlins, Lake Tekapo or nearby Aoraki Mt Cook National Park.
 Those last two are inside the Aoraki Mackenzie International Dark Sky Reserve, the largest area of protected night sky in the world.
-Read more about it on our Cheap as Chips, Chillin' with the Stars page.

-Speaking of stars, Matariki is the Maori name for a cluster of stars otherwise known as the Pleiades.
-It appears in the sky, in late May or early June.
+Officially celebrated on June 25, Matariki is the Maori name for a cluster of stars otherwise known as the Pleiades, which appears in the sky, in late May or early June.
 Traditionally, it was a time to honour those that had died in the previous year, but also to appreciate that harvest were completed, and the storehouses full.
 In the 21st century, Matariki has been revived as a celebration, a kind of New Zealand thanksgiving.
-Most main centres have Matariki events, with kite-flying often a feature, as a nod to traditional celebrations.
+Most main centres have Matariki events and activities, including art exhibitions, dawn ceremonies, astronomy workshops, concerts and cultural performances.

 Of course, the off-peak winter season has other advantages.
 You will have fewer tourists generally, lines will be shorter and hotels will offer better deals.
 This is true for car hire too!
-VroomVroomVroom finds you the best deals all year round, with even better value on offer in the winter months.
+VroomVroomVroom can help you find the best deals all year round, with even better value on offer in the winter months.
 Book now!